 The Ratchaprasong area is a long time deemed one of Bangkok’s most dynamic shopping, cultural and lifestyle landmarks and has a rich history dating back over 50 years.
 You can easily explore this area by jumping off Chit Lom BTS station directly onto the footpath over the busy roads at the intersection of Ratchaprasong.
 The skywalk facilitates visitors to explore the many attractions of the district, including the renowned Erawan Shrine and many world-class shopping malls.

 This area, also known as a spotlight along Bangkok’s “shopping high street,” that runs from Siam to the Emporium, is home to the official New Year’s countdown party that takes place in front of the CentralWorld mall.

 One of Bangkok’s greatest shopping experiences can be enjoyed at CentralWorld ( เซ็นทรัลเวิลด์) mega-store complex.
-It has everything about brand name clothing stores, funky fashion, high-tech gadgets, book stores, stylist furniture, imported groceries, a full spectrum of banks, beauties stores, gourmet food markets, and even an ice skating piste.
+It has everything about brand name clothing stores, funky fashion, high-tech gadgets, book stores, stylist furniture, imported groceries, a full spectrum of banks, beauty stores, gourmet food markets, and even an ice skating piste.

 You can effortlessly spend half a day here without noticing it with so many exciting possibilities to explore.
 Nobody who has experienced CentralWorld’s incredible size can be surprised to learn that this is actually Thailand’s largest shopping center and one of the biggest in the world.
-With a total area of around 550,000 square meters of retail space and a total surface area of 830,000 square meters, it’s a 30 percent bigger than any other shopping center of central Bangkok.
+With a total area of around 550,000 square meters of retail space and a total surface area of 830,000 square meters, it’s 30 percent bigger than any other shopping center of central Bangkok.